 When a motorcycle accident does occur, the outcome can be tragic.
 Those who are involved in a crash may suffer serious, if not fatal injuries.
 These injuries can change the course of an individual’s life, and have a significant effect on their family as well.
-At the law offices of Taylor Martino, P.C., our Alabama motorcycle accident attorneys are passionate about helping those who have suffered significant losses recover compensation.
+At the law offices of Taylor Martino Rowan, our motorcycle accident attorneys are passionate about helping those who have suffered significant losses recover compensation.
 When you call us, we will get to work immediately on building your claim.

 A motorcyclist has few protections to help prevent serious injury in the event of a crash.
 At best, a motorcyclist may be wearing a approved helmet and motorcycle riding gear, such as proper boots, long pants, gloves, etc. At worst, a motorcyclist may have nothing but basic clothes and no helmet, when a crash occurs.
 Seatbelts, airbags, and car crumple zones to absorb force don’t exist for motorcyclists.